yiyangliu3218/1724_CourseProject/proposal.md

     Error handling should include chat room ID validation, where the system returns an error if a user attempts to join a non-existent chat room.
 If a chat room is full or restricted, the system will also provide appropriate feedback.
 When a user leaves a chat room, they are automatically removed from the user list.

-4. **Scalability Considerations**

-    To ensure efficient resource use, the application will rely on Rust’s asynchronous capabilities and optimized memory management to handle high concurrency smoothly, without needing extra memory constraints. （delete or not）

 ### 3. User Authentication and Presence Detection